-- 16. Where the nominee is not the administrator or liquidator, it is the responsibility of the nominee to report in relation to the proposed CVA.
-When acting as nominee, the insolvency practitioner should have procedures in place to ensure that: - a) The nominee is able to report objectively whether or not, in the nominee's judgement: - i. the company's financial position is materially different from that contained in the proposal, explaining the extent to which the information has been verified; - ii. the CVA is manifestly unfair; - iii. the CVA has a reasonable prospect of being approved and implemented. - b) The proposer's consent is sought on any modifications to the proposal put forward by creditors, and the proposer understands the impact of the modifications on the implementation of the CVA and its viability. - c) Where a modification is adopted, the insolvency practitioner must ensure that consent is obtained from the proposer of the CVA and, if appropriate, the creditors.
-In the absence of consent, the CVA cannot proceed in a modified form.
-The proposer's consent or otherwise must be recorded. - 17.
-Where the nominee is the administrator or liquidator, and the directors' compliance is required, their consent shall be sought.
+15. Where the nominee is not the administrator or liquidator, it is the responsibility of the nominee to report in relation to the proposed CVA.
+When acting as nominee, the insolvency practitioner should have procedures in place to ensure that:

+- a) The nominee is able to report whether or not, in the nominee's judgement: - the company's financial position is materially different from that contained in the proposal, explaining the extent to which the information has been verified; - ii. the CVA is manifestly unfair; - iii. the CVA has a reasonable prospect of being approved and implemented; - b) The proposer's consent is sought on any modifications to the proposal put forward by creditors, and the proposer understands the impact of the modifications on the implementation of the CVA and its viability. - c) Where a modification is adopted, the insolvency practitioner must ensure that consent is obtained from the proposer of the CVA and, if appropriate, the creditors.
+In the absence of consent, the CVA cannot proceed.
+The proposer's consent must be recorded. - 16.
+Where the nominee is the administrator, and the directors' compliance will be required, their consent is sought.